isomerpages/moe-pasirrissec/_holistic-education/The Co Curriculum/Co Curricular Activities.md

 ---
 Co-Curricular Activities (CCAs) are an integral part of the holistic, well-rounded education that Pasir Ris Secondary School seeks to provide.
 The school has a broad and diverse range of CCAs to cater to the different needs and interests of our students.

 The CCA Programme provides students with a platform to discover their interests and talents, as well as develop CCA-specific knowledge, skills, values and attitudes through sustained participation.
 CCA participation is **compulsory** for all students in secondary school.
-All students care expected to take part in at least one CCA from the four CCA groups:
+All students care expected to take part in at least one CCA from the four CCA groups namely, Uniformed groups, Sports Groups, Performing Arts Groups and Clubs and societies.

-* Uniformed groups
-* Sports Groups
-* Performing Arts
-* Clubs and societies

 Students will be graded according to the LEAPs 2.0 system.

 ### CCA Participation